Thank you for reading our post, please rate this article at the end.

 At first impression, the POWERLIX Sleeping Pad seems big until you inflate it; it’s just the right size.
 If you close the big hole and open the small hole button, you can inflate this bad boy with less than 15 breaths.

 Comfort-wise, the POWERLIX Sleeping Pad isn’t a luxury mat but rather a backpacker sleeping pad.
-When sitting up, you’re likely to sink to the floor, but when lying down, and the weight is equally distributed, it keeps you off the ground.
+When sitting up, you’re likely to sink to the floor, but when lying down, the weight is equally distributed, keeping you off the ground.

 Durability is also one less thing to worry about.
 The 75D nylon material is solid and will stand up to abuse.
 It also boasts fantastic thermal insulation, keeping you warm in winter.